Hexadigital/project-deity/README.md

 ### How do I play or use this?
 At the moment, this is more of a template for an engine than anything.
 Please hold tight.

+### Inspirations
+This project was inspired by IdleRPG, Progress Quest, Old School RuneScape, Mabinogi, and a few other MMOs.
+If you like this, you might like some of those.